wso2/docs-is/en/asgardeo/docs/apis/organization-apis/authentication.md

 2. Select the created application and go to its **API Authorization** tab.

-3. Click **Authorize an API Resource** and provide the relevant details of the API resource.
-Repeat the step for the required APIs
+3. Click **Authorize an API Resource** and provide the relevant details of the API resource along with the scopes.
+Repeat the step for the required APIs.

     !!! tip
         Find the relevant scopes from the API definition of organization APIs.